Back to 'the' Yukon: The big return of a 3-letter word | CBC News

 The territorial government's style guide says the change will apply to internal or public-focused products such as reports, flyers, and news releases.

-More formal or official products such as agreements and legislative documents, however, will use "Yukon" rather than "the Yukon," due to the fact that this is how the territory is referenced in the 2003 Yukon Act.
+More formal or official products such as agreements and legislative documents, however, will use "Yukon" rather than "the Yukon," due to the fact that this is how the territory is referenced in the 2003 Yukon Act (the federal law that devolved new federal powers to the territory.

+CBC reached out to the Liberal government for comment, but no one was immediately available to discuss the changes, how much this will cost, and what they will mean moving forward.

 People who work for First Nations governments, communities, organizations, or communicate with government ministers should defer to their preferences, the guide says.